geo-xst/spacecraft-vector-intersection/README.md

 There is the '/Models/Cassini' subfolder with the 3D Cassini model files as were published by the [NASA Visualization Technology Applications and Development (VTAD)](https://solarsystem.nasa.gov/resources/2401/cassini-3d-model/).
 The user can add additional models in new subfolders.

-Currently it works only for MATLAB - we are working on translating it for Python.
+Currently it works only for MATLAB - we are working on translating it to Python.

 MATLAB version: